saltstack-formulas/rabbitmq-formula/docs/README.rst

 ``rabbitmq.config.cluster``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 For initial setup this state writes the erlang cookie, joins cluster, and restarts service.
-The erlang cookie comes from pillar data and must the identical for all cluster members
+The erlang cookie comes from pillar data and must the identical for all cluster members.
+Join fails if cluster is inconsistent (see rabbitmqctl forget_cluster_node rabbit@somehost).

 ``rabbitmq.service``
 ^^^^^^^^^^^^^^^^^^^^